geshan/geshan.github.com/posts/2020-09-27-agile-software-development.md

 ---
 layout: post
 title: What is Agile software development?
-Explain to me like I’m five
+Explain it to me like I’m five
 date: 2020-09-27T16:27:29.000+11:00
 comments: true
 tags: